 I like to have a little more vegetable, however, so this is where a nice vegetable side dish works great.
 I love my version of an Italian ratatouille or a green salad or even roasted Brussels sprouts.

 In addition to potatoes, you can also serve this over rice, noodles, or even risotto.

 How to make Italian Pot Roast

-Toss in the bay leaves, and add the 1/4 cup of liquid (water or stock).
+Toss in the bay leaves.
 Cover and cook on low for 8-10 hours.

 After 8-10 hours – or longer is fine, too – everything will have cooked down beautifully.
 You’ll notice how much juice has been released, which allows the roast to braise and become tender.